LIISim/LIISim.github.io/_pages/about.md

 #    btn_label: "Zoom in"
 #    btn_class: "btn--primary"

-#feature_row4:
-#  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
-#    alt: "placeholder image 2"
-#    title: "Placeholder Image Center Aligned"
-#    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Centered with `type="center"`'
-#    url: "#test-link"
-#    btn_label: "Read More"
-#    btn_class: "btn--primary"

 ---
-Welcome to LIISim3, a modular signal processing toolbox for time-resolved laser-induced in-candescence measurements written in C++ with the Qt-Framework.
+Welcome to LIISim3, a modular signal processing toolbox for time-resolved laser-induced incandescence measurements written in C++ with the Qt-Framework.

 ### LIISim is a project of
 <a href="http://www.uni-due.de/ivg/rf" target="_blank"><img src="/assets/logos/IVG-Reactive-Fluids.png"